Mlaiel/iacherie/docs/user/FAQ.md

 ## 🌟 General Platform Questions

-### What is Ainflue?
+### What is IA Chérie?
-**A:** Ainflue is an AI-powered content protection and monetization platform that helps creators protect their digital content from unauthorized use while maximizing revenue across multiple platforms.
+**A:** IA Chérie is an AI-powered content protection and monetization platform that helps creators protect their digital content from unauthorized use while maximizing revenue across multiple platforms.
 We use advanced AI fingerprinting technology to detect content violations and provide automated DMCA takedown services.

-### Who can use Ainflue?
+### Who can use IA Chérie?
-**A:** Ainflue is designed for:
+**A:** IA Chérie is designed for:
 - Content creators (musicians, video producers, artists, writers)
 - Digital agencies managing multiple creators
 - Enterprises protecting proprietary content
 - Independent artists and influencers
 - Media companies and publishers

-### What makes Ainflue different from other protection platforms?
+### What makes IA Chérie different from other protection platforms?
-**A:** Ainflue combines:
+**A:** IA Chérie combines:
 - **AI-Powered Detection:** Advanced machine learning for accurate content matching
 - **Multi-Platform Monitoring:** 50+ platforms including social media, streaming, and content sites
 - **Revenue Optimization:** Integrated monetization tracking and optimization